 - In this near future, the NSA neurologists routinely Mind Rape suspected terrorists as interrogation.

-- The Mole: Samantha Logan, who reveals herself in a truly unsettling scene.
+- The Mole: Samantha Logan, who is revealed in a truly unsettling scene.

 - Mr. Exposition: Tom, rather irritatingly in places.

 - Out with a Bang: Samantha Logan.

 - Shown Their Work: Tom's speeches about neurology and psychology.
 Mostly justified in-story as they are dealing with a killer who literally MindControls people, but sometimes Tom suddenly goes off on yet another rant about psychology when that scene could have done without it.